ZhianMai/Multi-threading-in-Java/README.md

 A thread can have 6 different states, which represent 6 certain parts of its life cycle.

 - NEW: a multi-threaded object is created, and before it runs;
-- RUNNABLE: when a thread is running or scheduled to run;
+- RUNNABLE: when a thread is running or scheduled to run (JVM called start(), and wait for CPU time slice);
 - BLOCKED: when a thread is waiting to enter critical section;
 - WAITING/TIMED_WAITING: a thread is called wait() ro sleep();
 - TERMINATED: a thread is finished running.